 In choosing a decay function, there is a trade-off between ease of explanation and fidelity to traveler behavior.
 Simple cumulative opportunities accessibility indicators are very easy to explain and interpret.
 A definition like "number of jobs reachable in less than 30 minutes" poses little risk of confusing an audience or sidetracking a meeting into a mathematical discussion.
 However, these indicators are very sensitive to the exact cutoff chosen.
 A large office park situated 31 minutes away might contribute nothing to the accessibility value of a particular origin point.
 But the reachable jobs count could increase sharply at a neighboring origin point, from which the same office park happens to be 29 minutes away.
 This creates discontinuities in the accessibility surface and differs from how most people perceive travel.

-Until now, Conveyal Analysis has dealt with this sensitivity by emphasizing interactive changes to the cutoff: in single point analyses you can readily shift the cutoff by a minute or two to ensure that an accessibility figure you're observing is not at an unstable location or time.
+Before the introduction of decay functions, Conveyal Analysis dealt with this sensitivity by emphasizing interactive changes to the cutoff: in single point analyses you can readily shift the cutoff by a minute or two to ensure that an accessibility figure you're observing is not at an unstable location or time.
 Decay functions provide an alternate strategy for confronting this issue, as well as the important fact that some travelers will tolerate much higher travel times than others: decay functions may be interpreted as applying different step cutoffs for different proportions of the population.

 All decay functions are evaluated at one-second resolution, so the weights applied to the opportunities decrease very smoothly.
 Although Analysis reports travel times in minutes, they are internally measured in seconds.